-Norwegian companies are among the largest foreign investors in Latvia, and more than 300 Norwegian companies and firms are registered all over Latvia.
+Norwegian companies are among the largest foreign investors in Latvia with about 300 Norwegian companies registered all over Latvia.
 Norway has an extensive cooperation with Latvia through the EEA grants and financial orders.
-The purpose of these financial mechanisms is to reduce economic and social gap and inequality.
+The main purpose of these financial mechanisms is to reduce economic and social gap and inequality.
 Another important purpose of the EEA financial program is to strengthen the bilateral relations between Latvia and Norway.
-During the period 2009 to 2014, the financial support to Latvia was approximately 73 million Euro.
-Some of the key areas has been the justice sector, climate, municipal cooperation, cultural heritage, and support for NGO’s, innovation in green industry and tripartite cooperation within enterprises.
+During the period 2009 to 2014, the financial support to Latvia was approximately 73 million euros.
+Some of the key areas have been the justice sector, climate, municipal cooperation, cultural heritage, support for NGO’s, innovation in green industries and tripartite cooperation within enterprises.
 Negotiations for the next period began in January 2017.
 The cultural cooperation between Latvia and Norway is widespread, and many Norwegian municipalities have friendship municipalities in Latvia.

 About the Embassy

-The new Norwegian Embassy in Riga was opened on November 11th 1991, with the Ambassador handing over his credentials to the president of Latvia that day.
-In September 2013 the Embassy moved to Kaļķu ielā 15.
-The Embassy has two seconded diplomats and a student trainee, as well as five local members of staff.
-The Norwegian military has its headquarters for the three Baltic states present at the Embassy.
+The Royal Norwegian Embassy in Riga was opened on 11 November 1991, with the Ambassador handing over his credentials to the president of Latvia.
+The embassy has two diplomats and one student trainee, as well as five local employees.
+The Defence Attaché in Stockholm is accredited to Latvia.